An elephant never forgets

 Eleanor, one of the elephants Daphne worked with when she was younger, was rescued at two years of age in 1960, wandering alone near her mother’s body, she was very vulnerable.
 Having grown up alongside Daphne and taking the role of the matriarch with many of the new arrivals she is now wild in Tsavo National Park and has, herself, raised a beautiful female calf.
 To think that Eleanor has gone through the whole transition – through all the different stages of the orphanage – and gone into the wild to build her own family is wonderful.
 It shows that although humans can do such awful things to animals, they can do such great things as well.

 For more information about the trust visit their website – www.sheldrickwildlifetrust.org.
-You can visit the Daphne Sheldrick Elephant Orphanage and see the incredible work they carry out, first hand, on our Daphne Sheldrick Elephant Orphanage, Karen Blixen & Giraffe Centre experience or as part of the fantastic Kenya Born Free Safari.
+We recommended adding on an additional day in Nairobi to the beginning or end of your safari in order to visit the orphanage.
+You can visit independently and see the incredible work they carry out first hand, or join our Daphne Sheldrick Elephant Orphanage, Karen Blixen & Giraffe Centre experience.